 Materials such as semiconductors, polymers, metals, and ceramics are commonly measured using this instrument.

 The Dektak can accommodate a wide variety of specimens.
-Most users who would like to measure film thickness will encounter less difficulty using nominally flat specimens, such as glass slides, cover slips and wafers (or pieces thereof), or pieces of metal, plastic, etc.
+Most users who would like to measure film thickness will encounter less difficulty by using nominally flat specimens, such as glass slides, cover slips, and wafers (or pieces thereof), or pieces of metal, plastic, etc.

 More stringent specimen guidelines include:

-- They must fit on the stage (8” diameter).
+- They must fit on the 165mm diameter stage.

-- They must weigh under 1/2kg and be less than approximately 2-inches tall overall.
+- They must weigh under 1/2kg and be less than approximately 50mm tall overall.

 - They must be stiff enough to support the force applied by the stylus during measurement.
-This means that foils and curled membranes or films will be very difficult to measure, as will crumpled samples.
+This means that foils and curled membranes or films will be very difficult to measure.

 - Polymers and resist layers must be cured; sticky samples will not work.